CaChannel/CaChannel/docs/source/cachannel.rst

 .. module:: ca
    :synopsis: Low level operation to channel access C library

 This is a module to present the interface of low level channel access C library.
-As such, :mod:`ca` module interface can change without notice.
-It is discouraged to rely on it.
-However these macros defined in *cadef.h* and *db_access.h* are guaranteed.
+It has the same API as module `caffi.ca <http://caffi.readthedocs.io/en/latest/api.html>`_.

 Data Types
 ^^^^^^^^^^